Humpty Promotes

 newer phones (>4.4) don't work without it.

-The only choice left for binary makers then, was either to force
+The only choice left for binary makers then, was either to

 Fortunately in Basic, you can get the OS version like this